January 14, 2019

 To ensure that the university and its employees fully comply with all applicable laws relating to lobbying:

-- Any staff member who communicates with a federal, state, or local public official (elected, appointed, or staff) on behalf of the university must complete and submit a form to the Office of Government Relations at the end of each month in which such communication occurs.
+- Any faculty/staff member who communicates with a federal, state, or local public official (elected, appointed, or staff) on behalf of the university must complete and submit the lobbying activity report form to the Office of Government Relations at the end of each month in which such communication occurs.
 (Communication includes in-person meetings, telephone calls, emails, letters, or any other means of communication.)

-- Any staff member who does research or prepares materials that will be used by another person when communicating with a federal, state, or local public official (elected, appointed, or staff) on behalf of the university must complete and submit a form to the Office of Government Relations at the end of each month in which such activity occurs.
+- Any faculty/staff member who does research or prepares materials for the purpose of communicating with a federal, state, or local public official (elected, appointed, or staff) on behalf of the university must complete and submit the lobbying activity report form to the Office of Government Relations at the end of each quarter in which such activity occurs.

 - No outside lobbyist or lobbying firm may be engaged by any school or department without the prior approval of the Vice President for Government Relations.

-Contact the Office of Government Relations at (213) 740-5371 to obtain forms for reporting lobbying activity.
+Contact the Office of Government Relations at (213) 740-5371 to obtain forms or click on links above.
 Employees will be asked to identify the nature of their communications or other activity, the amount of time spent, and whether any reimbursable expenses were incurred.

 The university occasionally provides items of value, such as meals or tickets to events, to federal, state, and local public officials.
 Depending on the official and the nature of the gift, these gifts are subject to certain limits and reporting requirements.
 For example, many California officials are permitted to receive modest gifts up to a certain amount, while gifts to members of Congress and their staff are generally prohibited.
 Because the limits apply to the university as a whole, it is critical that the university maintain a central database of these gifts.